In Washington, you can restore your right to possess and own a firearm if you meet the following requirements five (5) requirements.

 (There are similar requirements if you have a conviction for a crime of misdemeanor domestic violence

 You can find these requirements located in RCW 9.41.040(40), the firearms restoration statute.

 1. There are no pending criminal charges against you

 You cannot restore your firearm rights if you are currently charged with any crime in any jurisdiction in the country.

-This includes all 50 states, any federal court, or any tribal court.
+This means Washington, any other state, any federal court, or tribal court.

 Only criminal charges matter.
 Civil lawsuits and traffic tickets, for example, will not prevent you from getting you gun rights back.

 2. You have gone 5 consecutive years without being convicted of a crime

 You can petition to restore your firearm rights once you have spent at least five (5) consecutive years in the community without having been convicted of a crime.